Ask the General; Can You Fix This?

 Over that time, he designed, sold, project-managed and installed over a thousand inground swimming pools.
 As a pool owner himself, he’s the perfect authority to give you the inside scoop, with amazing tips and tricks to make pool ownership a breeze!

-How can you be sure that your built-in tanning ledge will feel as sturdy and be as durable as the rest of your inground fiberglass pool?
-By making sure it’s properly installed.
-Pool builders have differing opinions about the best way to backfill underneath a tanning ledge.
-Some of the tanning ledge backfill strategies include:
+How can you be sure the ledge in your tanning ledge pool will feel sturdy and as durable as the rest of the fiberglass shell?
+Ensure the installer is experienced with similar pool designs and understands proper tanning ledge installation.
+Various pool builders may have differing opinions about the best way to backfill underneath a tanning ledge, but some of the most reliable strategies include:

-1. Getting creative.
-Getting the backfill material into all of the nooks and crannies under the built-in tanning ledge is difficult, so pool builders will need to get creative.
-They might use various tools to try to move the backfill material into the tight spaces.
-They will typically employ the smallest guy on the team to squeeze into the small spaces and move the stone around.
+• Enlist multiple resources.
+Getting the backfill material into every nook and cranny under a built-in tanning ledge is difficult, so pool builders must get creative.
+Your dealer might use various tools to force backfill material into tight spaces or have the crew’s smallest member squeeze into the small spaces to move material by hand.

-2. Using the appropriate backfill material.
-A clean chip stone that is ½ inch in size or smaller will make it easier for your pool installers to move around and get into the tight spaces under the tanning ledge.
-While a larger stone can be used to backfill under a tanning ledge in a fiberglass pool, larger stones are harder to move around under the ledge.
+• Use a suitable backfill material.
+A clean chip stone that is three-eighths to three-quarters inch in size will make it easier for pool builders to move around and get into the tight spaces under the tanning ledge.

-3. Excavating out the tanning ledge.
-When excavating the pool, it’s best for your pool installers to treat the tanning ledge as a separate pool bottom area with its own measurements for the excavation, diagonal and rectangle.
-It’s also important to consider freeze depths in your area; your chip stone material should be as deep as your frost line.
+• Excavate the ledge separately.
+When excavating the hole for your pool, installers should treat the tanning ledge as a separate pool bottom area with its own measurements.
+It’s also vital to consider freeze depths in your area.
+The backfill material should be at least as deep as your frost line.

-4. Using a pier installation.
-Another option for supporting built-in tanning ledges is for your pool builder to install “piers” along the outside edges of the tanning ledge.
-This is done by excavating to a point where the pool installers can stack level blocks to form a pier, leveling the blocks front to back and side to side.
-They then lower the pool onto the pier.
-Asphalt shingles or any other non-biodegradable material can be used to shim up or fine tune the height.
-Piers should only be used for added support and leveling– the entire ledge must still be packed with backfill material.
+• Install Piers.
+Another option for supporting built-in tanning ledges is for the pool builder to install “piers” along the outside edges of the ledge.
+The process involves excavating to a point where the builder can stack level blocks forming a pier.
+They then level the blocks front to back and side to side before lowering the pool onto the pier.
+Piers should only add complementary support and leveling.
+Installers must still pack the entire underside of the ledge with backfill material.

-If all of these strategies sound a little less sophisticated, even primitive, to you, it’s because they are.
-For years, these were the only options that pool builders had available to them to give support to the tanning ledges their customers were clamoring for.
+If some of these strategies sound a little less sophisticated, it’s because they are.
+For years, they were the only sound options available to pool builders to support the tanning ledges.
 Not anymore.

-The Thursday Pools Backfill Eliminator is a specially fabricated structure that’s integrated into the bottom of your pool, allowing for sturdy and level installation.
-It provides lifetime structural support to the tanning ledge and one continuous slope for excavation, making it as easy to install as any other fiberglass pool.
+Thursday Pools engineers designed the Backfill Eliminator® to integrate into the bottom of your pool, allowing for a sturdy and level installation.
+It provides structural support to the tanning ledge and one continuous slope for excavation, making it as easy to install as any other fiberglass pool design.

-The Backfill Eliminator’s structure also allows groundwater to flow freely under your pool, eliminating the possibility of stagnant water accumulating underneath or excess groundwater lifting the pool.
-And to make it even easier for installers, there’s an access point to reach plumbing during the installation process.
-The Backfill Eliminator works in tandem with Thursday Pools’ Geo-Anchoring Pool System which allows you to secure your investment by providing extra strength to the pool structure.
+The Backfill Eliminator® also allows groundwater to flow freely under your pool, eliminating the possibility of stagnant water accumulating underneath or excess groundwater lifting the pool.
+The device even includes a convenient access point to help builders reach essential plumbing components.
+The Backfill Eliminator® can work in tandem with Thursday Pools’ Geo-Anchoring Pool System, which helps homeowners secure their investment by providing extra strength to the pool structure.

 Ask The General: How Do You Prime the Pool Pump?